English Freshman Course Descriptions Spring '19

 Entitled “Approaches to Literary Studies,” English 170 is designed as an introduction to the discipline of literary studies.
 While each section has a different focus (see descriptions below), they have a common agenda: to explore the concerns and methods of the discipline.
 Topics range from specific critical approaches and their assumptions to larger questions about meaning-making in literature, criticism, and theory.
 Assignments will develop skills for research and writing in English, including the use of secondary sources and the critical vocabulary of literary study.

 As an introduction to the discipline, English 170 is recommended, but not required, for potential majors.
-It is open to freshmen and sophomores, and others by permission.
-Although the ideal sequence of English courses for freshmen interested in majoring in English is English 101 in the Fall and 170 in the Spring, 101 is not a prerequisite for 170.
-Freshmen wishing to take English 170 in the fall semester must have AP English credit.
+It is open to first-year students and sophomores, and others by permission.
+Although the ideal sequence of English courses for first-year students interested in majoring in English is English 101 in the Fall and 170 in the Spring, 101 is not a prerequisite for 170.
+First-year students wishing to take English 170 in the fall semester must have AP English credit.
 The English department does not recommend that students take 101 and 170 during the same semester.
 Note that English 170 does not fulfill the Freshman Course requirement.

 Approaches to Literary Studies